ArtMiranda/ArtMiranda/README.md

 - 🔭 Currently a Full Stack Web Developer at Codiub - Solução Digital.
 - 🎓 Systems Analysis and Development Undergraduate Student.
-- 🌱 Using and learning Angular, Java Spring, and PostgreSQL.
+- 🌱 Using and learning Angular, Java Spring Boot, React Native, Oracle Database and PostgreSQL.
 - 📫 You can reach me at artcamir12@gmail.com.

 ### 🛠️ Tools and Technologies